terrorizer1980/litmus/litmus-concepts.md

   * reduce "magic" happenings when using custom images

 * move inventory manipulation from provisioning tasks to litmus:
-  Currently provisioning tasks are required to update the inventory file with new target information and remove targets from the inventory file on tear down.
+  Currently provisioning tasks are required to update the `spec/fixtures/litmus_inventory.yaml` file with new target information and remove targets from the `spec/fixtures/litmus_inventory.yaml` file on tear down.
   This causes a number of problems:
   * code duplication
   * prohibits running provisioners in parallel
   * unnecessarily pushes some operations (see `vars` handling) into provision tasks
-  * requires provision tasks to run on the caller's host Instead of writing directly to inventory file the provision tasks could return bolt transport configuration as part of the task result data.
+  * requires provision tasks to run on the caller's host Instead of writing directly to `spec/fixtures/litmus_inventory.yaml` file the provision tasks could return bolt transport configuration as part of the task result data.
   Litmus could then process that data as required in the work flow.
-  Provisioners could now run in parallel and Litmus can coalesce the data at the end into a inventory file.
+  Provisioners could now run in parallel and Litmus can coalesce the data at the end into a `spec/fixtures/litmus_inventory.yaml` file.
   This approach requires only minimal code in the task (return data as JSON).

 * allow more granular data than the platform name: